Tom Kitt (musician): Arranger, orchestrator, music director, composer

 He worked with Brian Yorkey on a new musical titled If/Then which was workshopped in 2013 in New York City with Idina Menzel in the lead role.
 Following the workshop, the show had an out-of-town tryout at Washington D.C.'s National Theatre, from November 5 to December 8, 2013.
 It opened on Broadway at the Richard Rodgers Theatre on March 4, 2014 in previews, officially on March 30, 2014.
 The show is directed by Michael Greif, produced by David Stone, and stars Menzel, LaChanze and Anthony Rapp.
 The choreography is by Larry Keigwin, sets are by Mark Wendland, and costumes by Emily Rebholz.

 Kitt and Yorkey wrote a musical adaptation of the book (and films) Freaky Friday, with the book by Bridget Carpenter.
 The musical, developed by Disney Theatrical, began performances at the Signature Theatre, Arlington, Virginia on October 4, 2016.
 Directed by Christopher Ashley, with choreography by Sergio Trujillo, the cast featured Emma Hunton, Jason Gotay and Heidi Blickenstaff.
 The musical begins performances at the La Jolla Playhouse, San Diego on January 31, 2017 to March 12.
 Directed by Ashley, Hunton and Blickenstaff reprise their original roles.

 Dave, a musical based on the 1993 movie Dave, premiered in July 2018 at the Arena Stage, Washington, DC, with lyrics by Nell Benjamin, a book by Benjamin and Thomas Meehan, and music by Kitt.
 Directed by Tina Landau, the cast featured Douglas Sills and Drew Gehling.

 Superhero, a new musical by Kitt and John Logan, premiered Off-Broadway at Second Stage Theatre, with an official opening on February 28, 2019.

 Kitt had reteamed with Brian Yorkey for a musical adaptation of Magic Mike, with Roberto Aguirre-Sacasa writing the book.
 By May 2019, the creative team of Kitt, Yorkey and Aguirre-Sacasa left the project and a developmental lab that had been scheduled for the week of May 3 was cancelled.

 Kitt then composed the new musical titled Almost Famous, the world-premiere musical adaptation of Cameron Crowe's 2000 coming-of-age film Almost Famous.
 The musical opened September 27, 2019 at The Old Globe in San Diego, California.

 Kitt and Yorkey worked on a stage adaptation of The Visitor.
 The musical premiered Off-Broadway at the Public Theater on October 16, 2021.
 The book is by Kwame Kwei-Armah and Brian Yorkey, choreography by Lorin Latarro with direction by Daniel J. Sullivan.
-David Hyde Pierce and Ahmad Maksoud star.
+David Hyde Pierce and Ahmad Maksoud starred.

 Kitt is the composer of the musical titled Flying Over Sunset, which was expected to premiere in a Lincoln Center Theater production on Broadway on March 12, 2020 in previews.
 The book is by James Lapine, who is also the director, with the lyrics by Michael Korie.
 The show was postponed when Broadway shut down due to the COVID-19 pandemic.
 It was announced in May 2021 that the show would resume production on November 4, 2021 in previews, with the official opening on December 6, 2021.